Call for volunteers to advise the Open Standards Board

 We’ll consider the evidence you provide and will review the links to additional information you give relating to the experience you have and the projects you’ve worked on.
 If there is something we’re unclear about, we may call you for an informal discussion.
 We don’t anticipate holding any face-to-face interviews.

-A team in the Government Digital Service along with the chair of the relevant panel will review your application to become a volunteer.
+A team in the Government Digital Service will review your application to become a volunteer.
 You’ll receive an email to confirm if you’ve been selected as a volunteer for one of the panels.
 If you haven’t been successful this time, we’ll keep your details on file to consider for future volunteer vacancies unless you contact us to withdraw your application.